Giraffe Manor: Information from the owner

 KAREN BLIXEN SUITE

 Karen Blixen came to Kenya from Denmark to marry her friend, Baron Bror von Blixen Fincke, and start a dairy farm.
 However, when she arrived in the country she found, much to her surprise, that the Baron had invested in coffee instead.
-Whilst her attempts at growing coffee heartbreakingly failed, her courage, incredible fortitude and kindness to her Kikuyu workers who toiled so hard alongside her, earned her enormous respect from the local people.
-As the area in which she once lived became more developed, the district of Karen was named after her.
+Whilst her attempts at growing coffee failed, her courage and stamina earned her enormous respect from those around her.
 The Danish government gave Blixen’s house to the Kenyan government as an independence gift in 1964.
 In 1985 when her autobiography ‘Out of Africa’ became an Academy Award-winning Hollywood film, the house was turned into a museum.